phalcon-orphanage/docs/en/application-micro.md

 }
 ```

-Since our controllers extend the `Phalcon\Mvc\Controller`, all the dependency injection services are available with their respective registration names.
+Since our controllers extend the [Phalcon\Mvc\Controller](api/Phalcon_Mvc_Controller), all the dependency injection services are available with their respective registration names.
 For example:

 ```php
 <?php